Former CIA boss says aware of evidence Huawei spying for China

 The report came a day after Britain announced it would review security at a cyber centre in southern England run by Huawei to ensure that the British telecommunications network is protected.

-In October 2012, the U.S. House of Representatives’ Intelligence Committee urged American firms to stop doing business with Huawei and ZTE Corp., warning that China could use equipment made by the companies to spy on certain communications and threaten vital systems through computerized links.
+In October 2012, the U.S. House of Representatives’ Intelligence Committee urged American firms to stop doing business with Huawei and ZTE Corp. , warning that China could use equipment made by the companies to spy on certain communications and threaten vital systems through computerised links.

 The Australian government has barred Huawei from involvement in the building of its A$37.4 billion ($34.25 billion) National Broadband Network.